tibales1/example_repo/README.md

 ---
 ## Hi, My Name is **Tom** and I'm a GIS Software Architect
 - I work at Frontier Communications
-- I used to a Systems Architect
+- I used to be a Systems Architect at a railroad company

 ---
 ## ***My Carrer Goals***
 1. Succeed as a Software Architect
 2. Learn about FinTech concepts
+3. Learn python for the FinTech Industry

 ### Why FinTech?
 ------